We are a very focused accounting firm – working exclusively with internationally operating clients.

 Although the individual does not necessarily need to be resident in Malta and does not need to have any minimum academic or professional requirement, it is the responsibility of the directors to ensure that the company secretary appears to have the requisite knowledge and experience to carry out this role.

-Our services cover attending to all shareholder and directors meeting and resolutions without a meeting, keeping of registers such as the shareholder registers and filing all required forms and documents with the Maltese registrar of companies (the ROC).
+Our services covering this appointment include: attending to all shareholder and directors meetings, preparing all necessary resolutions, updating of registers such as the shareholder and director registers and filing all required forms and documents with the Maltese registrar of companies (the ROC).

 Our two decades of experience in forming and administering entities has resulted in the development of extensive knowledge, systems, models and routines in this regard.